AlexMayants/ember-data-change-tracker/README.md

   - Shows when you replace a belongsTo association
   - Shows when you add to a hasMany association
   - Shows when you delete from a hasMany association
-  - Merges ember-data `changeAttribute()` information into one unified change object
+  - Merges ember-data `changedAttribute()` information into one unified change object
   - Unlike ember-data no last and current value is shown, just the boolean => true
     - Though you will see [last value, current value] for the attributes that ember-data tracks